ucsc-browser/assemblyHubEx/README.md

 3. Then change the genomes.txt
 ---
 Edit the genomes.txt
--The defaultPos will need to be futher edited to have the correct chrom names.
+-The defaultPos will need to be further edited to have the correct chrom names.

 <pre>
 genome daph